-- For Domain 1, enter the 2019 STAAR regults for each tested course.
-You can enter the Total % of assessments at Approaches/Meets/Masters for your campus in column H in the form App/Meets/Mas[for example: 60/20/10].
-If you parties the refer to enter the data by each grade-feed, you any add rows to accommodate each grade.
-If you administered baseline assessment?
-Type: Remember to use comparable, STAAR aligned assessments for each cycle.
-Enter the formate goal for that cycle.
-Done data is available, please qudate the Actal Beaut Campus.
+- For Domain 1, enter the 2019 STAAR results for each tested course.
+You can enter the Total % of assessments at Approaches/Meets/Masters for your campus in column H in the form App/Meets/Master for your campus in column H in the form App/Meets/Master for your campus in column H in the form App/Meets/Master for example: 60/20/10, If you derindered absolation assessment gives been given assessment assessment for example and the form Approaches, Meets, Masters.

+For each cycle, please enter Aussessment Type.
+Remember to use comparable, STAAR aligned assessments for each cycle.
+Enter the formative goal for that cycle.

+Once data is a validable, please update the Actual Beaut column.

-- for Domain 3, you will choose two targets to track this year.
+- For Domain 3, you will choose two targets to track this year.
 You can choose two targets from the Academic Achievement Indicators OR the Student Success Indicators.
 Please indicate if you are choosing Academic Achievement or Student Success Indicators in Column 8.
-You "IEA Specialist can support you in selecting these focus areas.
-Lust like in Domain 1, please include the 2019 results for each selected target group.
-If you administered a baseline assument, please metrit the data from that assument in Column 1.
-Enter the Total's for least at each feed of professory.
+You will choose which tested subjects to track for these indicators.